svjson/heed/README.md

 ## Changelog

 ### [v0.2.2] - (Next version)
-- Watch presentation for changes on disk and auto-reread content on change
+- Watch presentation for changes on disk and auto-reload content on change
 - Watch heed sources for changes and rebuild webapps/restart server on change
 - Fixed bogus shebangs in "bin" entrypoints.
 - Face-lift & Dark Mode-toggle for Speaker Notes
+- Moved collection of speaker notes from browser to server
+- Support `== notes` aside blocks to provide speaker notes directly in `.heed` slide files

 ### [v0.2.1] - 2025-06-23
 - Serve presentations directly from archives(zip and tarballs)